 The length of your history contributes 15%.
 This one may seem unfair if you are young and have never missed a payment, but a short history is still a risk factor.

 Inquiries and the number of new credit lines in use represent 10%.
 Too many new lines make you look like you're desperate, and you want to avoid that.
 Only take on new credit when you need it or when it makes financial sense.
 The number of new creditors requesting your history is also considered in this category, as a surge in requests indicates that you are shopping for new loans or cards.
 Inquiries will have a greater impact on your score if you have a short history or have only a few accounts, but in general, each inquiry can cut five points from your score, a good reason to limit your applications!
 Not all inquiries are considered.
 Your inquiries are not, as are any inquiries by lenders considering you for a pre-approved offer, or requests made for account review or by an employer.

 Your credit mix is 10% of the total.
 A responsible borrower should be able to manage different types of loans, and a balance between revolving credit (cards) and installment loans is a sign of good borrowing habits.

+All of the major reporting companies use similar criteria, but there may be some differences in weighting.
+Equifax, for example, assigns a 15% weighting to your mix and only 5-7% to the length of your history.
 These weightings are also averages, and the formulas the companies use can adjust the weightings based on the individual characteristics of the account.
 In every case, though, paying bills and loan installments in full and on time and maintaining a low utilization rate are the most important factors.